 This involves bigger cutwork done along with satin stitch, eyelets and needlelace fillings.
 This work was developed in Ireland and hence the name

-This is a a cutwork technique using eyelets and ladders.
+This is a cutwork technique using eyelets and ladders.

 This work is a combination of void work as well as counted thread work.
-This work uses mainly red and black thread – red for filling designs and black for outlining with stem stitch.
-Cross stitch is the main stitch used as well as herring bone stitch
+Cross stitch is the main stitch used as well as herringbone stitch.
+This work uses mainly red and black thread – red for filling designs and black for outlining with stem stitches.
+Only the background is embroidered and the pattern is left plain and in outline.

-This involves use of cords and braids to decorate the fabric in the form of elaborate trimmings and edgings.Tassels and fringes aare a form of passementerie
+This involves use of cords and braids to decorate the fabric in the form of elaborate trimmings and edgings.Tassels and fringes are a form of passementerie.

-This is an embroidery technique in which fabric pieces cut out in the shape of designs are embroidered to a base fabric.
+This is an embroidery technique in which fabric pieces cut out in the shape of designs are embroidered into a base fabric.
 The three main categories of applique work are Overlaid applique, Inlaid applique and reverse applique.
-You can learn more in details and other types of applique in the posts – Sewing Machine Applique work tutorial , Hand Applique tutorial and reverse applique tutorial

 This type of embroidery uses eyelets all over the fabric.
 Checkout the tutorial to make different types of eyelets here

 This involves stitching beads to the surface of the fabric.
 Checkout the commonly used bead embroidery stitches here